JonayedAhmed/JS-Coding-Conventions-NSL/README.md

 - No line break before the opening brace.
 - Line break after the opening brace.
 - Line break before the closing brace.

+## Filename
+-File names must be all lowercase and may include underscores (_) or dashes (-), but no additional punctuation.Follow the convention that your project uses.

+## Hierarchy
+- Module namespaces may never be named as a direct child of another module's namespace.
+- Use goog.module('foo.bar'); NOT goog.module('foo.bar.baz');

+## Callbacks
+- Avoid complex nested callbacks.
+- Use single-argument style.